 After completing an Honours BA in History from McGill University, I moved back to Ontario to complete an MA in History of Science at the IHPST.
 I work under the supervision of Michelle Murphy and Elspeth Brown in the department of History and with Mark Solovey at the IHPST.
 At the University of Toronto, I have served as president of the IHPST’s graduate student union, HAPSAT; production editor of the open-access journal, Spontaneous Generations: A Journal for the History and Philosophy of Science; and as an assistant curator of the University of Toronto Scientific Instruments Collection.

-- Canadian Historical Association, Toronto, May 29-31
+- Panel on “Economic Futures” Canadian Historical Association, Toronto, May 29-31

 - Invited talk at 14th History of Economics as History of Science Workshop, Cachan, France, June 23